Israel orders the evacuation of 1.1 million people from northern part of Gaza, the UN says

 "It's completely unprecedent," the official said, speaking on condition of anonymity because he was not authorized to speak publicly.

-Panicked rumors of an evacuation had begun to spread in north Gaza, home to almost half the population of the territory, in the early morning Friday.
+Panicked rumours of an evacuation had begun to spread in north Gaza, home to almost half the population of the territory, in the early morning Friday.

 Hamas' assault Saturday and smaller attacks since have killed more than 1,300 people in Israel, including 247 soldiers -- a toll unseen in Israel for decades -- and the ensuing Israeli bombardment has killed more than 1,530 people in Gaza, according to authorities on both sides.
 Israel says roughly 1,500 Hamas militants were killed inside Israel, and that hundreds of the dead in Gaza are Hamas members.
 Thousands have been wounded on both sides.